 What Is Finance?

-The finance industry is packed with many lucrative jobs in high demand.
-As mentioned earlier, the industry is vast, so many finance careers pay well.
-Most of these jobs, however, require one to have a bachelor’s degree in any business field and a finance major or professional qualification.
+The finance industry is packed with many lucrative job prospects in high demand.
+As mentioned earlier, the finance industry is vast, so many finance careers pay well.
+Most of these jobs in finance, however, require a four-year bachelor’s degree in any business field and a finance major or professional qualification.

-According to the Bureau of Labor Statistics, employment in financial and business operations is expected to grow by 8% between 2020 and 2030.
-In that period, about 750,800 new jobs will be added, which will interest many people specializing in finance or related fields.
+According to the Bureau of Labor Statistics, employment opportunities in financial and business operations are expected to grow by 7% between 2021 and 2031.
+In that period, about 715,100 new jobs will be added, which will interest many people specializing in finance or related fields.

 The job market is loaded with many financial careers and opportunities and continues to grow yearly.
-However, it is a stable career and is not over-saturated like most other occupations.
+So, generally, finance is a stable career and is not over-saturated like most other occupations.
 One good thing about a finance career is that it is a broad field and employs a lot of finance graduates.

-If you are pursuing jobs in finance, therefore, you should not feel intimidated by the unproven facts or myths regarding the industry.
-Almost all sectors of the economy have a good number of financial professionals, be it public accountants, auditors, or any other opportunity related to finance.
+If you are pursuing job prospects in finance, you should not feel intimidated by unproven facts or myths regarding the finance industry.
+Almost all financial sectors in the economy have a good number of financial professionals, be they public accounting, auditors, investment managers, or any other opportunity related to finance.